 Important: if you are turning your head back to the front wall prior to impact, you are not anticipating, you are guessing!
 To volley well in particular you need to see the ball early to be on your way to intercept it.
 If you learn to anticipate if they are driving, dropping, boasting, or going cross-court then that is half the battle right there.
 Anticipation only works with watching the ball when it is behind you.

 Research demonstrates that “expert “players can predict the opponent’s shot to a very high accuracy level up to 600 milliseconds before impact.
-Important cues for making anticipatory decisions – movement of the arm and racquet especially 160-80ms, before impact and the flight of the ball immediately (up to 80ms) after impact.
+Important cues for making anticipatory decisions – the movement of the arm and racquet especially 160-80ms, before impact and the flight of the ball immediately (up to 80ms) after impact.

-- Probability – the opponent’s strategic habits, the opponent’s technical abilities and his/her court position;
+- Probability – the opponent’s strategic habits, the opponent’s technical abilities, and his/her court position;

 - Postural cues – watch out for when your opponent’s arm and racquet movement leading up to contact with the ball.

-Research has shown that expert players do not have better “vision” than beginners nor do they look at different cues to beginners when searching for information on which to base their decision about what is about to happen.
+Research has shown that expert players do not have better “vision” than beginners nor do they look at different cues from beginners when searching for information on which to base their decision about what is about to happen.
 Rather, expert players appear to make better use of the information available – especially with regard to the opponent’s arm and racquet action.

 Anticipation skills range from the simple – predicting the bounce of the ball, through to the ability to read the play sufficiently well to volley a fast-paced ball hit from the front court by a “deceptive” player.
 These skills become automatic with experience but traditionally, we have only developed these skills by playing matches.